rocBLAS programming guide#

 - {'rocblas_function': 'gemm_ex', 'transA': 'N', 'transB': 'N', 'M': 512, 'N': 3096, 'K': 512, 'alpha': 1, 'a_type': 'f16_r', 'lda': 512, 'b_type': 'f16_r', 'ldb': 512, 'beta': 0, 'c_type': 'f16_r', 'ldc': 512, 'd_type': 'f16_r', 'ldd': 512, 'compute_type': 'f32_r', 'device': 0}

-Expected output (note selected GEMM idx may differ):
+The expected output looks like this (the selected GEMM idx might differ):

 transA,transB,M,N,batch_count,K,alpha,beta,lda,ldb,ldc,input_type,output_type,compute_type,solution_index